si3nloong/sqlgen/README.md

 <img src="./docs/images/orm_benchmark.jpg" />

-As you notice, [sqlgen](https://github.com/si3nloong/sqlgen) is perform as fast as native and sqlc.
+As you can see, [sqlgen](https://github.com/si3nloong/sqlgen) is perform as close as Raw query, and having low memory allocations.

 ## Reporting Issues